No, this is not a guide for the best VPN for Netflix. There is actually a VPN that goes by the name of “NetflixVPN” these days.

 VPNs are primarily meant for protecting user anonymity online, but if you are looking to serve this purpose, then NetflixVPN might not be the perfect candidate for this as it doesn’t offer any info on encryption standards or its logging policies on its websites, neither does it promote itself as so.

-Its just a sophisticated proxy that unblocks a good number of sites around the globe especially Netflix US, so for $15 for a year’s worth of subscription, it’s a very cheapest vpn add-on service that you can get if you are in to heavy streaming each day.
+Its just a sophisticated proxy that unblocks a good number of sites around the globe especially Netflix US, so for $15 for a year’s worth of subscription, it’s a very cheapest VPN service add-on service that you can get if you are in to heavy streaming each day.

-NetflixVPN doesn’t offer live chat support, limiting its potential to offer maximum user ease, especially considering the kind of niche it’s working in i.e. streaming.
+NetflixVPN doesn’t offer live chat support like PureVPN support, limiting its potential to offer maximum user ease, especially considering the kind of niche it’s working in i.e. streaming.

 When you as a service, are aiming to offer a feature that allows people to unblock geo-restricted websites that other services can’t easily unblock, you need to be in contact with consumer’s queries and questions in the most efficient manner possible.